ffmaer/i-nyu-cs/README.md

 ### Computational Thought V50.
 385

-Puzzles for Programmers and Pros, by Dennis Shasha

-How to Solve It: Modern Heuristics, by David B. Fogel and Zbigniew Michalewicz

-(Optional) Games of No Chance, by Richard J. Nowakowski

 ### Data Structures Honors V22.
 102

 Data Structures & Algorithm Analysis in JAVA Second Edition, by Mark Allen Weiss